Meetings of the Gonzaga Socratic Club are

 normally held once a month during the academic year, four

-reflect on the Protestant Reformation on its 500th anniversary
+commemorate and reflect on the Protestant Reformation on its

 The Gonzaga Socratic Club takes its inspiration

-from the famous Oxford Socratic Club, which was founded at
+from the Oxford Socratic Club, which was founded at Oxford

-Oxford University in 1941 and presided over by C. S. Lewis
+University in 1941 and presided over by C. S. Lewis from its

-from its founding until his move to Cambridge University in
+founding until his move to Cambridge University in 1954.

-1954.
-The Club held a special celebration of C. S. Lewis
+The Club held a special celebration of C. S. Lewis at the

-anniversary of Lewis' death; video of that event is available
+Lewis' death; video of that event is available here.

 The 10th Anniversary of the Gonzaga Socratic Club featured a